9yz/bridge-scripts/README.md

 1. Select Window > Scratch Pad
 2. Move the newly-created window to the location of your choice.

+### scriptFramework
+A simple example script, intended for others to learn from and build upon.

 ## Installation
 1. Go to Preferences and select the "Startup Scripts" tab.
 2. Click "Reveal Scripts in Explorer"